Covid 19 coronavirus: Auckland Transport staff in isolation after being spat on

-Auckland Transport staff are in isolation after passengers spat at them in two different incidents.
+Auckland Transport staff are in isolation after passengers spat at them.

-On a train this morning three AT transport officers were spat at by a woman.
+On a train this morning, a woman spat at three transport officers.

 "A couple were joy-riding on our trains and were told to get off," AT chief executive Shane Ellison said.

 "As they were being escorted from the train, a female spat at three of our staff.
-Two men and a woman have had to be stood down as a result of this incident and have gone into isolation.
-This behaviour is totally unacceptable.
-The incident was caught on CCTV and the police now have that footage."
+Two men and a woman have had to be stood down as a result and have gone into isolation.
+This behaviour is totally unacceptable."

-Ellison said there was a similar incident on Wednesday night involving a security guard working for AT.
+He said the spitting was caught on CCTV and police have the footage.

-"This man was spat at by a member of the public and again the police were called.
+Ellison said a security guard working for AT was spat at on Wednesday night.

-"We have staff working day and night to keep public transport operating and it's distressing when they come under attack from members of the public."
+"We have staff working day and night to keep public transport operating and it's distressing when they come under attack from members of the public.

 "Our staff and contractors are out there in all weathers ensuring that essential workers can get to their jobs and we cannot tolerate this sort of behaviour.
 We are working with the police to ensure that our staff can do their job without being assaulted.